 \section{Abstract}

 Growth and decay are system-level properties of chemical reaction networks (CRNs) relevant from prebiotic chemistry to cellular metabolism.
 Their properties are typically analyzed through the kinetics of particular models, which requires specification of the full set of kinetic laws and parameters.
-In this work, we derive stoichiometry-based constraints on the growth (or shrinkage) rate, in the balanced-growth regime of scalable CRNs.
+In this work, assuming a steady balanced-growth regime, we derive stoichiometry-based constraints on the growth (or shrinkage) rate.
 The resulting bounds are controlled by a topological quantity, the maximum amplification factor, defined via a von Neumann max–min problem over feasible fluxes as illustrated by numerical tests on random-network ensembles of CRNs.
-We argue for the relevance of our results in the context of origin of life studies, but also for designing synthetic chemical reaction networks.
+We argue for the relevance of our results in the context of origins of life studies and the design of synthetic chemical reaction networks.

 \begin{bibunit}

 Autocatalysis and positive feedback are ubiquitous in biochemical organization and in candidate prebiotic chemistries: they enable self-maintenance, replication-like amplification, and, in open settings, persistent growth \cite{eigen1977principle,baum2023ecology,ameta_self-reproduction_2021}.
 Stoichiometric frameworks have recently made the identification of autocatalytic subnetworks operational via purely structural criteria and algorithms that identify minimal autocatalytic motifs and their embeddings inside large networks \cite{blokhuis2020universal,gagrani2024polyhedral,golnik2025enumeration,andersen_defining_2020}.
 This progress raises a natural quantitative question: once a network is topologically capable of amplification, what controls \emph{how fast} it can grow or decay?